 Classroom space is often used for events other than organized credit-bearing classes.
 Each school has been trained on the Events Scheduling System to accurately track and assign all usage of classroom space.
 We need to ensure that bookings done at the school or departmental level do not conflict with the central scheduling done in the Office of the University Registrar.

 Only incidental food (for example, coffee, pastries, cupcakes, fruit) brought by individual faculty and students or food carried by individuals for individual consumption is allowed in classrooms at any time.
 Please be considerate of those people following you in the classroom: do not leave class celebration remains in the room.
 Please take away the trash or leftovers.

-Events for which the main academic activities are scheduled in classroom spaces and which intend to serve catered food including morning coffee service, please plan in advance to use nearby departmental or school-controlled space such as conference rooms or reception areas for food service.
-Those making event reservations are responsible for removing any incidental food waste from the classrooms for appropriate disposal.
-Please DO NOT leave food trash in trash containers located inside of classrooms.
-Classrooms should be left as found at the beginning of any use.
+Events for which the main academic activities are scheduled in classroom spaces and which intend to serve catered food including morning coffee service must plan in advance to use nearby departmental or school-controlled space such as conference rooms or reception areas for food service and consumption.
+Participants may bring remaining beverages back to classrooms.
+Please do not leave food trash in containers or receptacles inside of classrooms.
+Classrooms should be left as found at the beginning of your class or event.

 If the furniture in a classroom which you have reserved does not meet your needs, please contact [email protected] to REQUEST another room with an appropriate configuration.
 For the needs of a class or event that may follow your reservation, our state reporting requirements, and for various fire code requirements, DO NOT remove furniture from any classroom or class lab.
 For departmental class labs, please consult with a department administrator for changes.

 - All classes will be scheduled centrally as far as possible into "right-sized" rooms; that is, rooms that are not too large for the projected enrollment.
 Changes will be made based on enrollment history, preliminary enrollments, and actual enrollments so as to match class and room size.